Valley View Center: Bloomingdale's (1983–1990) / JCPenney (1996–2013)

-Because of the failure to follow through with the "store of the future" reopening, from October 14–19, 2016, remaining store closure signs were removed from the west entrance and the location finally began its liquidation of the space's remaining items: furniture, office items, display cases, lighting fixtures, planters, shelving units, mannequins, holiday decor, and leftover merchandise.
+Because of the failure to follow through with the "store of the future" reopening, in October 2016, a small liquidation sale operated on the first floor of the space to sell its remaining items, including but not limited to furniture, office items, display cases, lighting fixtures, planters, shelving units, mannequins, holiday decor, and leftover merchandise.
+The sale's final day was October 19, 2016, which coincided with the 20th anniversary of the JCPenney location's opening.
+After the sale, the space remained vacant until its demolition in April 2019.

-The "JCPenney 1902" carvings on the mall entrances remained long after the store's closure in 2013 and were not covered up or removed until demolition on the site began in early 2019.

 Smart Shoppers Club (1994–2000)

 In April 1994, Valley View Center added a frequent-shopper rewards program called the Smart Shoppers Club.
 Mall management said they planned to spend roughly $500,000 over the first two years of the program in a bid to increase mall traffic while collecting invaluable demographic data about mall shoppers.
 Within five months, 9,000 shoppers had joined the club and the mall announced a goal of 20,000 members by the end of 1994.
 Shoppers logged their visits by swiping their membership card and entering a personal identification number at one of the mall's three touch-screen kiosks.
 Member benefits included special discount coupons, free gifts, and the chance to win prizes.
 Club members also received a periodic Shopping Smart newsletter, a Valley View Center shopping bag, plus a birthday card and gift.
 The Smart Shoppers Club was terminated in late 2000 when it was replaced by a cardless web-based system called Centerlinq.
 Customers were then able to redeem their old Smart Shoppers Club cards at the mall's customer service desk for a Valley View Center T-shirt.